 - 1.3.
 This Supplementary Planning Document (SPD) provides guidance on the interpretation of adopted planning policies as they relate to the Orpington Town Centre area; it does not set out new planning policy, as this cannot be done in an SPD.
 The Council is undertaking a review of the Local Plan; this SPD will help to inform preparation of this document, in relation to policies for Orpington Town Centre and the surrounding area. - 1.4.
-Guidance is provided through a number of 'SPD guidance notes' set out in later sections of the document; these guidance notes include references to relevant policies and guidance where appropriate (although these are not-exhaustive and there may be other relevant policies and guidance which apply).
-The SPD assesses the varied characteristics of Orpington by reference to character areas, and within them further sub character areas. - 1.5.
-The SPD will be a material consideration in the determination of relevant planning applications within the Orpington area covered by the document. - 1.6.
-The Council also has a range of strategies which should be read alongside this SPD, including the Regeneration Strategy and Economic Development Strategy.
+Guidance is provided through a number of 'SPD guidance notes' set out in later sections of the document; these guidance notes include references to relevant policies and guidance where appropriate (although these are not exhaustive and there may be other relevant policies and guidance which apply).
+The SPD assesses the varied characteristics of Orpington by reference to character areas, and within them further sub-areas. - 1.5.
+Some of the character areas include 'development opportunities' (including allocated and nonallocated sites).
+For non-allocated sites, the guidance does not equate to a site allocation.
+The intent of providing guidance for these non-allocated sites is to identify broad development parameters which may be suitable, but the guidance defers to the need for detailed justification to address relevant policy requirements in the adopted Development Plan. - 1.6.
+The SPD will be a material consideration in the determination of relevant planning applications within the area covered by the document. - 1.7.
+The Council also has a range of strategies which should be read alongside this SPD, including the Regeneration Strategy3 and Economic Development Strategy4.